MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/remote-learning-edu.md

 Within Teams, **educators** can:

-- Quickly converse with students
+- Quickly converse with students.
-- Share files and websites
+- Share files and websites.
-- Create OneNote Class Notebooks
+- Create OneNote Class Notebooks.
-  - Organize interactive lessons
+  - Organize interactive lessons.
-  - Provide effective and timely feedback
+  - Provide effective and timely feedback.
-- Distribute and grade assignments
+- Distribute and grade assignments.
-- Share instructional material in Professional Learning Communities
+- Share instructional material in Professional Learning Communities.

 **Education administrators and staff** can:

-- Stay up-to-date on events
+- Stay up-to-date on events.
-- Collaborate using Staff Teams for announcements and topical conversations
+- Collaborate using Staff Teams for announcements and topical conversations.

 # [Accounts & licenses](#tab/accounts)